 In addition to those common problems, other issues may arise from mistakes you didn’t know to avoid.
 For instance, you may see a denial because you:

-- Didn’t seek medical attention quickly enough.
 Many car accident victims don’t fully grasp the extent of their injuries after the crash due to an adrenaline surge, which is why it’s important to see a doctor as soon as possible after any head wound.

-- Released your full medical records or provided a recorded statement to the insurance company.
 An adjuster can use medical records and comments you make to claim your injury actually stems from some past event, or deny claims on the basis that specific doctor appointments were unnecessary.

-- Used social media improperly after the accident.
 An insurer can take social media photos out of context to argue you aren’t as hurt as you claimed.